Understanding the causes of dandruff with D-LAB

-Dandruff can be a source of annoyance for a large number of people.
-If you are affected, know that you are not alone, quite the opposite!
+Dandruff can be a source of annoyance for many people.
+If you are affected, know that you are not an isolated case, quite the opposite!

-So yes, they are annoying from an aesthetic point of view, they are located in our hair, at the level of the scalp but also on the lengths, they fall on our shoulders and are particularly visible when wearing dark colors.
+Yes, they are annoying from an aesthetic point of view; they are located in our hair, on the scalp but also on the lengths, they fall on our shoulders and are particularly visible when wearing dark colors.

-Don't worry, we will support you in this struggle!
-In this article, you will discover what type of dandruff you are dealing with and how to provide suitable and natural hair solutions and treatments by changing your habits.
+Don’t worry, we will support you in this fight!
+In this article, you will discover which type of dandruff affects you and how to provide appropriate and natural hair solutions and treatments by changing your habits.

 A. The main causes

-In general, dandruff is small white residues resulting from the accumulation of dead skin from the scalp.
+In general, dandruff consists of small white residues resulting from the accumulation of dead skin from the scalp.

-It is a natural skin cell regeneration process.
-It is a 4 to 6 week cycle during which scales are generally eliminated from the surface.
+It is a natural process of skin cell regeneration.
+It is a 4 to 6 week cycle usually at the end of which flakes are eliminated from the surface.

-Some people are not affected by this phenomenon simply because the cycle is not accelerated in them.
+Some people are not affected by this phenomenon simply because their cycle is not accelerated.

-When cell renewal occurs too quickly, dead cells no longer have time to be eliminated and they accumulate, ultimately becoming more numerous and forming a mass.
+When cell renewal happens too quickly, dead cells no longer have time to be removed and they accumulate, eventually becoming more and more numerous and forming a cluster.

 B. Link with the scalp

-When it degrades the sebum of your scalp, an acid is secreted and some people tolerate it more easily than others.
+When it breaks down the sebum on your scalp, an acid is secreted and some people tolerate it more easily than others.

-In the case of an intolerance, dandruff appears because the scalp shows irritations and enters a protection phase.
+In the case of intolerance, dandruff appears because the scalp shows irritation and enters a protection phase.
 It therefore accelerates the cycle by 1 to 2 weeks.

 Oily dandruff is larger, more visible, and tends to stay in the hair.
-It is more yellowish and is responsible for greater itchiness than dry dandruff.
+It is more yellowish and causes more itching than dry dandruff.

 Causes of oily dandruff

-Oily dandruff mainly forms due to excessive sebum production by the sebaceous glands of the scalp.
+Oily dandruff mainly forms due to excessive sebum production by the scalp's sebaceous glands.
 This overproduction can be triggered by various factors such as stress, a diet high in fats and sugars, or hormonal imbalances.

-Excess sebum creates an environment conducive to the proliferation of yeasts like Malassezia, which irritate the scalp and accelerate the renewal of skin cells, thus leading to the formation of greasy dandruff.
+Excess sebum creates an environment conducive to the proliferation of yeasts like Malassezia, which irritate the scalp and accelerate the renewal of skin cells, thus leading to the formation of oily dandruff.

-Furthermore, the use of unsuitable or overly aggressive hair products can also disrupt the balance of the scalp, increasing sebum production and the formation of dandruff.
+Moreover, the use of unsuitable or too harsh hair products can also disrupt the scalp's balance, increasing sebum production and dandruff formation.

-Dry dandruff is the most common type, appearing in white flakes, and is usually found in a dry scalp.
-It can be a source of scalp itching.
+Dry dandruff is the most common, white in color, and usually appears on a dry scalp.
+It can cause scalp itching.

 Causes of dry dandruff